publiclab/PublicLab.Editor/.github/ISSUE_TEMPLATE/--feature-request.md

 **Please describe the desired behavior.**
-Describe the solution you'd like.
+Describe the feature you'd like.

 **Additional context (optional)**